DARPA-CRITICALMAAS/uiuc-cdr/README.md

 The unregister.sh script can be used to remove any hanging registrations with CDR, and the versions.sh script can be used to set the version for the cdr-hook application.

+This also contains a simple monitor to see the number of messages in the queue that still need processing.